aburky4247/311Services/README.md

 -Better trailing 13 months definition: I selected trailing 13 months to have a full 12 months of data + the current month of data.
 The current methodology to get 13 months is to subtract (13 * 30) days from today.
 I would like to change this to use months instead of days.

--More statistical analysis in Questions 4 and 5: For question 4, explore the data more to determine the exclusion bounds and include the lower and upper bound 95 percentiles in the table.
-For question 5, run a chi-square test to see if January's increase is statistically significant.
+-More statistical analysis in Questions 4 and 5: For question 4, I could explore the data more to determine the exclusion bounds and include the lower and upper bound 95 percentiles in the table.
+For question 5, I could run a chi-square test to see if January's increase is statistically significant and if Bronx's higher requests per capita is statistically significant.